How to Live Stream Conferences and Virtual Meetings [2024 Update]

 meeting live streaming

-Part of getting good attendance at your conference is to get people excited to be part of the event.
+Part of getting good attendance at your virtual conference is to get people excited to be part of the event.

 By creating a live stream of your event, you give yourself a built-in promotional opportunity.
 You can advertise the live stream of your conference to your mailing list and social media followers, regardless of where they are located, allowing more people to attend.